sindresorhus/got/.github/security.md

 # Security Policy

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.
+To report a security vulnerability, please submit it [here](https://github.com/sindresorhus/got/security/advisories/new).

+No AI slop will be accepted.